leafi/love-api-to-ldt-luadoc/README.md

 ## How to use

 1. Grab https://github.com/love2d-community/love-api.
-This specific build is tested against https://github.com/love2d-community/love-api/tree/241ebb963bd951df7d7499cc21dc1a19bd22b963
+This build of love-api-to-ldt-luadoc is tested against https://github.com/love2d-community/love-api/tree/d8d9524e199411760f4e7230acc3563a1de69adb.

 2. Checkout/download this repository (love-api-to-ldt-luadoc).